chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 })();
 {% endhighlight %}

 I didn’t want to reinvent the wheel, so I followed in the footsteps of others who have done the same thing.
-First I wanted to create an action for the user to perform if they reached the bottom of an article and want to dip into the comments, and did so with a simple <code>button</code>.
+First I wanted to create an action for the user to perform if they reached the bottom of an article and want to dip into the comments, and did so with a simple `button`.

 <aside><p>Remember, don’t mix classes for styling and javascript hooks.
 You’ll save yourself potential pains later on at no cost right now!</p></aside>